As the World begins to face up to a growing climate emergency, the motor industry illustrates just how tone-deaf it has become.

 The car in question is the 8-Series, a vehicle which has received a level of coverage on the pages of DTW which perhaps exceeds its merit; being in this author’s view, a rather undistinguished lump of a thing, lacking much of the grace one might have in the past associated with large, indulgent grand tursimos.
 But, (and please forgive the pun), that ship has sailed.)

-The TV spot from which these images are culled, tells the story of a young car-mad boy growing up in a city of no cars – water-locked Venice.
+The TV spot from which these images are culled, (available to view on the usual sites) tells the story of a young car-mad boy growing up in a city of no cars – water-locked Venice.
 He dreams of driving through the streets of his home, but of course this is impossible.
 But in a moving mise-en-scène, and through the magic of advertising, dreams become reality and riding upon a pontoon roadway, his adult self achieves the seemingly impossible.
 Tissues at the ready folks.

 Given the nature of the execution, horsefeathers is the adjective that springs most immediately to mind.
 That, and the blithe assumption that it’s clearly the result of some clever piece of computer animation – after all, in the wake of transforming Citroën’s and break-dancing Gene Kelly’s, we have become inured to car manufacturers’ increasingly elaborate attempts at capturing our attention while we searched for the hero inside ourselves.
 So the realisation that a carmaker has gone to the trouble of actually building a pontoon road through the centre of Venice, was truly unsettling.

 Venice: A UNESCO World heritage site, this ancient city sits below sea level, prey to the tides and increasingly threatened by our rising oceans.
 This once hugely powerful city-state is renowned for its Renaissance architecture, antiquities and art.
 Venice sinks a little further each year and despite efforts to create a series of flood defences, continues to be at risk.